-Boiling food products appears to result in a significant loss in betaine concentrations.
+Boiling food products results in a significant decrease in betaine concentrations.

 Betaine is the major active metabolite of choline (although choline itself can influence more than just what betaine influences)

-The synthesis of Phosphatidylcholine in the human body required to conversion of three molecules of S-Adenosyl Methionine (SAMe) into S-adenosylhomocysteine via the PEMT enzyme (phosphatidylethanolamine N-methyltransferase) and this appears to be quantitatively the most important usage of SAMe in the body and the major contributor of de novo synthesis of homocysteine.
+The synthesis of Phosphatidylcholine in the human body requires the conversion of three molecules of S-Adenosyl Methionine (SAMe) into S-adenosylhomocysteine via the PEMT enzyme (phosphatidylethanolamine N-methyltransferase).
+This appears to be the most important quantitative usage of SAMe in the body and the major contributor of de novo synthesis of homocysteine.

 Betaine is thought to be relevant to this process since, via the betaine-homocysteine methyltransferase (BHMT) enzyme, it reduces homocysteine into methionine which is one of the two pathways homocysteine can be reduced (the other being a folate dependent mechanism); deficiencies of dietary choline or betaine cause a greater need for dietary folate to compensate.
 This enzyme is also suppressed in instances of high salt intake thought to be due to preventing excessive cellular swelling.